-CAUTION: Before you begin any of the procedures in this section, follow the safety instructions in the Product
+/!\ CAUTION: Before you begin any of the procedures in this section, follow the safety instructions in the Product Information Guide.

-CAUTION: To guard against electrical shock, always unplug your computer from the electrical outlet before removing the computer cover.
+P CAUTION: To guard against electrical shock, always unplug your computer from the electrical outlet before removing the computer cover.

-- 1 Follow the procedures in "Before You Begin" on page 19. - 2 If you have installed a padlock through the padlock ring on the back panel, remove the padlock. - 3 Lay the computer on its side. - Slide the cover release latch back as you lift the cover. - Grip the sides of the computer cover and pivot the cover up using the hinge tabs as leverage points. - Remove the cover from the hinge tabs and set it aside on a soft nonabrasive surface.
+- 1 Follow the procedures in "Before You Begin" on page 13. - 2 Lay the computer on its side as shown in the illustration. - 3 Locate the cover release latch shown in the illustration.
+Then, slide the release latch back as you lift the cover. - 4 Grip the sides of the computer cover and pivot the cover up using the hinge tabs as leverage points. - 5 Remove the cover from the hinge tabs and set it aside on a soft nonabrasive surface.